EricWcr7/CSC207-Project/README.md

 Meal Master simplifies recipe organization and meal planning by allowing users to manage their favorite recipes, generate shopping lists, and interact with community-generated content.

 **Why was this project made?**
-This system was developed to streamline recipe management and promote collaborative cooking experiences.
+This platform was developed to streamline recipe management and promote collaborative cooking experiences.

 ---